Research groups

 - Deputy Lead, Oxford Cognitive Approaches to Psychosis (O-CAP)

-- Wellcome Trust Clinical Doctoral Fellow
+- Wellcome Trust Clinical Doctoral Research Fellow

 - EPA Cephalosporin Junior Research Fellow, Linacre College